candidJ/DesignPatterns/README.md

 # DesignPatternsInJava
-Design patterns described by Gang of four
+Implementation of design pattern introduced by Gang of four in Java